awslabs/aws-config-engine-for-compliance-as-code/README.md

 1. Verify in the Compliance Account that the CodePipeline pipeline named "Compliance-Engine-Pipeline" is executed succesfully
 2. Verify in the Application Account that the Config Rules are deployed.

+## In multiple AWS Region (in a single or multi-account environment)

+1. Follow the "Getting Started" in a single AWS Region (above)
+2. Follow the "Add a new Region" in the User Guide (below)

 # FAQ
 ### What are the benefits to use of this Compliance engine?
-This project assist you to manage, deploy and operate Config Rules in large AWS enviroment.
+This project assist you to manage, deploy and operate Config Rules in large AWS environment.
 It completely automate those tasks via a preconfigured pipeline.
 Additionally, it provides recommended Config Rules to be deployed as Security Baseline, mapped to the CIS Benchmark and PCI (named RuleSets).

 ### What is a RuleSet?
 A RuleSet is a collection of Rules.
 For any AWS accounts, you can decide which RuleSet you want to deploy.
 For example, you might have a RuleSet for highly confidential accounts, or for high-available accounts or for particular standards (e.g. CIS, PCI or NIST).